misken/base_v_tidy/readme.md

 one](https://www.reddit.com/r/rprogramming/comments/ondo0y/what_do_you_think_of_r_beginners_learning/)
 and [this
 one](https://www.reddit.com/r/rprogramming/comments/rd4ksl/i_am_concerned_about_the_tidyverse_and_its_impact/).
-One of the comments I found in this thread makes a good point: -
+One of the comments I found in this thread makes the following argument:

 > In mathematics class they see y=f(x), which is essentially output \<-
 > processing(input).
 In flowcharts you’ll often see input -\>